스킴

 Generic Points

-Now we examine the topological structure that schemes possess.
-As we already saw in §Spectrums, a scheme \(X\) is endowed with a topology different from the topological spaces we usually think of.
-One of the most peculiar features is that a singleton may not be a closed set.
+We now examine the topological structure carried by a scheme.
+As we saw in §Spectra, a scheme \(X\) is endowed with a topology quite different from the spaces one usually encounters.
+One of its most peculiar features is that a singleton need not be closed.

 Definition 1 A point \(x\) of a topological space \(X\) is called a closed point if \(\{x\}\) is a closed subset of \(X\).

-Thus, we know that a space \(X\) being a \(T_1\)-space is equivalent to every point of \(X\) being a closed point. ([Topology] §Hausdorff Spaces, ⁋Definition 3) In particular, we saw that the spectrum of an integral domain that is not a field has no closed points.
+Thus, a space \(X\) is a \(T_1\)-space if and only if every point of \(X\) is closed. (§Hausdorff Spaces, ⁋Definition 3) In particular, we have already seen that the spectrum of an integral domain which is not a field has no closed points.

 \(\cl(\{\mathfrak{m}\})=ZI(\{\mathfrak{m}\})=ZIZ(\mathfrak{m})=Z(\mathfrak{m})=\{\mathfrak{m}\}\).